kyleronayne/Splashed/README.md

 - Download as ZIP
 - Enter a region locale in config.txt (au, uk, fr, ca, us)
 - Enter the splash url in config.txt (Test urls: http://cartchefs.co.uk/splash, http://cartchefs.co.uk/splash_test, http://cartchefs.co.uk/waiting, http://cartchefs.co.uk/waiting_test)
-- Enter the name of your proxies text file in config.txt (Do not include .txt)
+- Enter the name of your proxies text file in config.txt | PROXY SUPPORT NOT FINISHED YET!
+(Do not include .txt)
 - Proxies must be entered one per line (Enter 'localhost' if you do not want to use a proxy)
 - Enter a custom css selector (Optional)